We earn commissions from brands listed on this site, which influences how listings are presented.

 Key Insights

-• Collateral is an asset pledged to secure a loan.
+• Collateral is an asset pledged to secure a business loan — such as real estate, equipment, or accounts receivable.

 What Is Collateral in a Business Loan?